SergioRoldan/Seths-Network/README.md

     + node: {crypto:true, stream:true},

-(this solves Angular 6 strip of crypto and stream libraries, which are truffle-contracts library dependencies)
+(this solves Angular 6 strip of crypto and stream libraries, which are truffle-contracts dependencies).

 If typings.d.ts is not in the project include it with the following code under the src folder:

     + declare var require: NodeRequire;

-This allows node to generate ts typings for js libraries that doesn't provide them
+This allows node to generate ts typings for js libraries that doesn't provide them.

 ## Configuration

-Run under: "#npm run "name""
+Run under: "#npm run "name"".

 | Name  | Usage | Script|
 | --- | --- | --- |